 The ABORT statement is usually used when error conditions are identified.
 Like the STOP statement, ABORT also stops the execution of the current data step.
-The behaviour of this statement depends to some extent on the operating system and whether the job is being run under batch or interactive modes.
+The behavior of this statement depends to some extent on the operating system and whether the job is being run; under batch or interactive modes.

 ABORT writes an error message to the log and sets the system error conditions.
 In batch mode, ABORT sets OBS=0 and continues limited processing.